 Here are the 5 simple steps to start wholesaling in real estate.

 Research in Real estate wholesaling is essential.
 It helps you familiarize yourself with the business.
 But, first, you have to research the local market you want to delve into.
-Also, you need to research the law of the state and other wholesalers in that area.

-For example, In some states wholesaling is viewed as brokering a deal that is illegal and has dire consequences.
 Therefore, you need to know without a doubt that the state supports wholesaling.
 Researching also helps you find other Real estate investors and network with them.
-This network eventually helps you strike a deal on time.

 The essence of wholesaling is getting a property listed below market value and selling it for a higher price.
 So, when you are done with your thorough research, you must find motivated sellers.
 That is people whose house is facing possible foreclosure or in distress.